onetwosri/no-teleport-olm/lightning cycle olm.md

 Remember: If you get either crystals or lightning, it is safe to just start scything without completing the full setup sequence.

-###### Final Phase/Conclusion
+##### Conclusion

-If you do this correctly, you will never get teleports during any part of olm other than the final phase, where these methods don't work, but you can almost always avoid teleports p3 simply by doing conventional methods like 4:1, 4:0, or m7:3.
+With the methods listed here, you will never get teleports during any part of olm other than the final phase, where these methods don't work, but you can almost always avoid teleports during p3 simply by doing conventional methods like 4:1, 4:0, or mage 7:3.

+I hope you found this guide helpful and/or interesting.
+I realize that the sheer amount of information might be overwhelming, but I think the methods themselves are pretty straightforward, and that anyone can learn them with a little practice.
+If you're struggling with any part, feel free to message me on Discord (onetwosri#2335) and I'd be happy to help.

+Thanks for reading!